|Prev - 1990_Pipe_Dream|| |

-Commissioned by Dance Umbrella
+A world premiere commission by Dance Umbrella

 While Pipe Dream responded to the Cyclorama’s height, After Ever was inspired by its circularity.
 The vast, circular space brought up images of lifecycles, circus rings and cycling or running tracks.
 The huge rope net that hung 18’ x 22’ Was designed by Pieter Smit and hand knotted by a former Navy rigger.
 The net bisected the space and became a metaphorical membrane between two worlds.
 The audience was seated in the round which was a challenge for the choreographer as each member of the audience got a different view of the work.The choreography was episodic with a recurring ”party” scene that moved around the periphery.
 In addition to Dance Collective’s professional dancers, bicyclists, skaters, and skateboarders glided around the ring.